-A. A Mobility Group is a group of Wireless LAN Controllers (WLCs) in a network with the same Mobility Group name.
-These WLCs can dynamically share context and state of client devices, WLC loading information, and can also forward data traffic among them, which enables inter-controller wireless LAN roaming and controller redundancy.
-Refer to theConfiguring Mobility Groupssection ofCisco Wireless LAN Controller Configuration Guide, Release 7.0 for more information.
+A Mobility Group is a group of Wireless LAN Controllers (WLCs) in a network with the same Mobility Group name.
+These WLCs can dynamically share context and state of client devices, WLC load information, and can also forward data traffic among them, which enables inter-controller wireless LAN roam and controller redundancy.
+Refer to theConfiguring Mobility Groupssection ofCisco Wireless LAN Controller Configuration Guide, Release 8.8for more information.

-A. Before you add controllers to a mobility group, you must verify that certain requirements are met for all controllers that are to be included in the group.
+Before you add controllers to a mobility group, you must verify that certain requirements are met for all controllers that are to be included in the group.
 Refer to the Prerequisites section of Configuring Mobility Groups for a list of these requirements.

-A. No. Wireless LAN Controllers (WLCs) can be configured only in one Mobility Group.
+No. Wireless LAN Controllers (WLCs) can be configured only in one Mobility Group.

-A. In all Wireless LAN Controller (WLC) versions earlier than 184.108.40.206, when a WLC goes "down," the LAP registered to this WLC can failover only to another WLC of the same Mobility Group, if the LAP is configured for failover.
-From Cisco WLC version 220.127.116.11 and later, a new feature called Backup Controller Support is introduced for access points to failover to controllers even outside the Mobility Group.
-Refer to Wireless LAN Controller and Light Weight Access Points Failover Outside the Mobility Group Configuration Example for more information.
+Yes.
+By default , when a WLC goes down, the APs registered to this WLC failovers to another WLC of the same Mobility Group, if the LAP is configured for failover.
+However, if a backup Controller Support is configured, then it can be any WLC even outside the Mobility Group and the access points failovers to controllers even outside the Mobility Group.
+Refer toN+1 High Availability Deployment Guide for more information.

-Q. How are Mobilty Messages exchanged between WLCs?
+How are Mobility Messages Exchanged Between WLCs?

 Mobility ping over UDP—This test runs over mobility UDP port 16666.
 It tests whether the mobility control packet can be reached over the management interface.